rruiz858/github_api/README.md

 In order not to have to wait until all of the API calls are complete, Sidekiq is used to asynchronously process all requests.
 All workers can be found under the
-`/app/workers` folder of the project
+`/app/workers` folder of the project.

 ## OAuth2
 A ruby wrapper for the OAuth2 specification
 This gem was used to fetch the access_token from Github.
 Once token obtained, the gem(Used Faraday as its HTTP client) to communicate with Github.
-This work can be found under the `/lib/github_api` folder of the project Here you'll be able to see the work I did to build the request, send the response, and paginate the requests.
+This work can be found under the `/lib/github_api` folder of the project.
+There you'll be able to see the work I did to build the request, send the response, and paginate the requests.

-## Limitations:
+## Limitations
 Github has a great search ability that returns all repositories with conditions that help refine the search.
 The problem that I ran into was that:
 1. /search endpoint has a rate limit of 30 hits a minute
 2. Github has a max per_page of 100